Lady Gaga Teases New Album, Super Bowl Halftime Performance

-Lady Gaga is gearing up for her Super Bowl Halftime Show on Sunday, Feb.
-5. Pepsi, who is sponsoring the halftime show, released a teaser video of the singer’s highly-anticipated performance.
+Lady Gaga is gearing up for her Super Bowl Halftime Show on Feb.
+5, Sunday.
+Pepsi, who is sponsoring the halftime show, released a teaser video of the singer’s highly anticipated performance.

 In the new video, Gaga is seen at other appearances and her dancers are rehearsing for the big event.
 Also heard in the video is her hit single “Bad Romance,” which fans were hoping that she would perform on stage.